 • it serves to create competitive space and distinctive associations between you and others

 • it shortcuts the decision-making process for customers

 There’s always a lot riding on new brand name success.
-At the same time, the process continues to become more difficult, given the vast number of names that are submitted for trademark application each and every day.
+At the same time, the brand naming process continues to become more difficult, given the vast number of brand names (900 plus) that are submitted for trademark application each and every day.

-Here are five tips for getting it right:
+Here are five tips for getting your brand name right:

-1. Think about it early in your development process.
-You’d never approach product development or even a marketing campaign without a detailed plan of timing and events.
+1. Think about it early in your brand development process.
+You’d never approach product development or even a marketing campaign without a strategy brief and a detailed plan of timing and events.
 Naming is no different.
-It requires discovery, creativity and analysis, typically multiple rounds of work, check points, buy-in from different audiences and time on the back-end for trademark search and opinion.
+Brand naming requires discovery, creativity and analysis, typically multiple rounds of work, check points, buy-in from different audiences and time on the back-end for trademark search and opinion.

 2. Begin with an approved brief.
 In the best of times, naming can become a very subjective process.
 So objectify it as much as possible by developing a naming brief for client approval that includes target audience profiles, naming considerations (short-term, longer-term), criteria (distinctiveness, brevity, appropriateness, extendability, etc.), strategic approaches (i.e. descriptive, suggestive, coined, arbitrary), linguistic considerations, competitive set, mandatories (e.g. URL availability), etc.

 3. Speaking of URL availability, consider it early-on.
 Chances are, your favorite name might not be available as a URL.
 Which means you need a derivation of the name (which complicates search), or another name entirely.